daisygunn/la-petite-traveller/README.md

 I deployed this website by using GitPages and following the below steps:

-*Github pages deployment*
+*GitHub pages deployment*

-1. Log in to Github
+1. Log in to GitHub
 2. In your Repository section, select the project repository that you want to deploy
 3. In the menu located at the top of this section, click 'Settings'
 4. Select 'Pages' on the left-hand menu - this is around halfway down